-Amongst the core subjects in Commerce stream, Economics is simply the study of the allocation of resources to tackle scarcity as well as facilitating their optimum utilization.
+Amongst the core subjects in Commerce stream, Economics is simply the study of the allocation of resources to tackle scarcity as well as facilitate their optimum utilization.
 It is also imperatively the study of choices whether in personal life or in businesses and economic markets for profit maximization.
 As a vast discipline encompassing a host of sub-fields and concepts, there are an array of Economics books curated by top Economists and Theorists in this field and aim to explore its core as well as lesser-known concepts and ideas!
-Are you looking for some interesting reads to expand your knowledge in economics?
-This blog enlists some of the insightful and must-read books on economics for beginners you must explore to accentuate your understanding of this amazing field of study!
+Are you looking for some interesting reads to expand your knowledge of economics?
+This blog enlists some of the insightful and must-read economic books for beginners you must explore to accentuate your understanding of this amazing field of study!

 This Blog Includes: